Stalag II-D: Camp history

 The camp was established as a temporary camp Dulag L on a military training ground in September 1939 to detain Polish soldiers and civilians taken prisoner during the German September 1939 offensive, which started World War II.
 For the first few months they lived in the open or in tents during a very cold winter, while they built the wooden and brick huts for the permanent camp.
 In October 1939 the Dulag L camp was transformed into the Stalag II-D camp.
 Polish military officers were imprisoned in the camp until December 1939, and Polish civilians until January 1940.
 Later also other groups of Polish soldiers were held in the camp.

 In May and June 1940 American, French, Dutch and Belgian soldiers taken prisoner during the Battle of France arrived.
 These were followed by Soviet prisoners from Operation Barbarossa in the summer of 1941.
 In September and October 1943 Italian prisoners arrived after the Italian capitulation.
 Canadian prisoners from the Dieppe Raid of August 1942 were transferred to Stargard from Stalag VIII-B in January 1944.

 Germans introduced racial segregation, and Poles, Africans, Arabs, Jews and Soviet troops were separated from POWs of other nationalities.
 There were about 4,600 prisoners from Africa, specifically Moroccans, Tunisians and Senegalese, and there was a high mortality rate among them, although from summer 1940 they were gradually transported to other camps located in southern France.
 Germans carried out medical experiments on the Senegalese.
 Serbs also faced noticeably more severe treatment.
 Hundreds of Soviet POWs were deported to concentration camps.
 Italian POWs were deported to Meppen, to a subcamp of the Neuengamme concentration camp, in November 1943.
 Following the Warsaw Uprising of 1944, many Polish civilians, including women and children, were deported to the camp.

 The POWs were often used for forced labour in over 1,500 subcamps located in the region.
 Many died during the work, and were buried near the labour sites.

 Late arrivals were Americans, NCOs from the Battle of the Bulge, who left Stalag XIIA Limburg on January 15, 1945, by rail to arrive on January 19, 1945.
 The camp was liberated by the Soviet Red Army in mid-April 1945.

 In 2021–2022, new research was conducted at the site of the former camp, co-financed by the Ministry of Culture and National Heritage of Poland.
 In 2021, a mass grave of dozens of POWs, most of whom died of exhaustion, was discovered.
 Another mass grave of more than 100 people, including dozens of civilians, even women and children, most likely Poles deported from Warsaw after the Warsaw Uprising, was discovered in 2022.
+Further two mass graves of some 100 people—Polish civilians, including women, children and the elderly, and POWs, mainly Soviet—were found in 2023.
+A mass grave with nearly 200 POWs was discovered in 2024.